 Meet the Director

-Dr. Terri Lynch-Caris, Director of the Center for Excellence in Teaching and Learning (CETL) and Associate Professor of Industrial & Manufacturing Engineering and has been on the faculty at Kettering University since 2002.
+Dr. Terri Lynch-Caris, Director of the Center for Excellence in Teaching and Learning (CETL) and Professor of Industrial & Manufacturing Engineering and has been on the faculty at Kettering University since 2002.
 Dr. Lynch-Caris earned a Ph.D. in Industrial & Operations Engineering (IOE) from the University of Michigan in Ann Arbor in 2000, a MSIE from Purdue University in 1990 and BSIE from GMI Engineering & Management Institute in 1988.
 Prior to her Kettering appointment, Terri taught at Eastern Michigan University, University of Michigan and Purdue University.
 While at Eastern Michigan she taught in the Masco Executive MBA program.
 Her industry experience includes positions with General Motors Corp, Ford Motor Co., and Computer Horizons Corp.

 Dr. Lynch-Caris is an accomplished engineering educator having taught a variety of Industrial Engineering and Business courses.
 Her teaching interests include Work Analysis & Design – Methods and Ergonomics; Systems Analysis - Production Systems Design, Scheduling and Simulation; Tools for Managing the Supply Chain; Environmentally Conscious Design; Senior Design Project; Probability, Statistics & Data Analysis.
 As a participant in the Entrepreneurship Across the Curriculum Workshop at Kettering University she developed and implemented a Tool for Inspiring Innovation in the Classroom (TIIC) and extended the tool to include biomimicry as an ergonomic design tool.